Technical Calculator

 g / mol

-What Is Theoretical Yield?
+what's Theoretical Yield?

 • No impurities mixed in the reactants

-How To Calculate Theoretical Yield?
+The way to Calculate Theoretical Yield?

-For theoretical yield calculation, follow these steps:
+For theoretical yield calculation, comply with those steps:

 • Balance the Chemical Equation

-• Recognize The Limiting Reactant
+• Recognize The proscribing Reactant

-• Determine The Moles of Limiting Reagent
+• Determine The Moles of proscribing Reagent

 • Use The Theoretical Yield Equation